 e1 = e2 tests for structural equality of e1 and e2.
 Mutable structures (e.g. references and arrays) are equal if and only if their current contents are structurally equal, even if the two mutable objects are not the same physical object.
-Equality between functional values may raise Invalid_argument.
-Equality between cyclic data structures may not terminate.
+Equality between functional values raises Invalid\argument.
+Equality between cyclic data structures does not terminate.